Projects That Matter

 So we bought it.

-This is a project shaped a belief that we hold strongly: some houses don’t need to be reinvented — they need to be listened to.
+This is a project shaped a belief we hold strongly: some houses don’t need to be reinvented — they need to be listened to.

 Shared Principles